From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: SP DIMENSION RE-SCALING

 \end{section}

-\begin{section}{Circuit proofs} This section gives an idea on how the circuits proposed in Fig. \ref{fig: new circuit hamiltonian} work. \begin{subsubsection}{Potential} Consider the circuit used for the evaluation of $\bra{\partial_{\theta_k}\psi} \Tilde{V}\ket{\psi}$.
+\begin{section}{CIRCUIT PROOFS} This section gives an idea on how the circuits proposed in Fig.~\ref{fig: new circuit hamiltonian} of the main text work. \begin{subsubsection}{Potential} Consider the circuit used for the evaluation of $\bra{\partial_{\theta_k}\psi} \Tilde{V}\ket{\psi}$.
 We refer to the the quantum state before the application of the Toffoli ladder with

-where we used Eq.~\eqref{eq:derivative} and the fact that we can encode the wavefunction and the potential using parameterized circuits.
+where we used Eq.~\eqref{eq: structure of states for mixed} of the main text and the fact that we can encode the wavefunction and the potential using parameterized circuits.
 If we omit the explicit parameters' dependence we have that the wavefunction can be encoded as